circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

       - setup_remote_docker
 ```

-When `setup_remote_docker` executes, a remote environment will be created, and your current [primary container][primary-container] will be configured to use it.
+When `setup_remote_docker` executes, a remote environment will be created, and your current [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container) will be configured to use it.
 Then, any docker-related commands you use will be safely executed in this new environment.

 **Note:** The use of the `setup_remote_docker` key is reserved for configs in
 which your primary executor _is_ a docker container.
 If your executor is